-SUSTAINABILITY GOVERNANCE
+GOVERNANCE STRUCTURE

 Sound corporate governance forms the foundation of Daido's operations.
 The Board has the overall responsibility in overseeing sustainability issues related to Daido's operations and strategy.
-By continuing setting a strategic direction, the Board sets a clear vision and strategy that guide the ESG reporting measures or systems, reflecting on the Group's core values.
-Looking ahead, the Board will review the progress made against ESG-related goals in order to guide Daido in achieving better ESG performance.
+By setting a strategic direction, the Board sets a clear vision and strategy that guides the ESG reporting measures or systems, reflecting the Group's core values.

-Sustainability Risk Management

-Governed by the Group's Risk Management Policy, a set of systematic risk management practices has been put in place to ensure financial and operational functions, compliance control system, material control, asset management and risk management operate effectively.
+Looking ahead, the Board will review the progress made against ESG-related goals to guide Daido to achieve better ESG performance.
+Via the Group's Sustainability Risk Management policy, governed by the Group's Risk Management Policy, a set of systematic risk management practices have been put in place to ensure financial and operational functions, compliance control systems, material control, asset management and risk management all operate effectively.